Excellence You Can Believe In

 The programs in our school exceed state requirements and are measured through regular testing.
 These tests show that Catholic school students in the Archdiocese of Louisville score significantly better than state and national averages.

 Catholic schools provide a bridge to other life experiences and opportunities.
-Graduates of Catholic schools are well prepared for college and life, and up to 99% of seniors typically pursue post-secondary education.
-The class of 2012 earned more than $114 million in scholarships.
+Graduates of Catholic schools are well prepared for college and life, and last year, 97% of seniors pursued post-secondary education.
+The class of 2015 earned more than $111 million in scholarships.

 Several Catholic schools have been recognized as Blue Ribbon Schools of Excellence.
 This award represents the highest national honor presented to quality schools by the U.S. Department of Education.
 In addition, a number of schools have won awards for technology innovation, teaching excellence, and the arts.